Polyhistor/UUID-Research/README.md

 - collision rate is low
 - it uses hardware random generator. can be used in clusters.

+On Github, Nanoid has more versions, updates more frequently, fewer open bugs, fewer open pull requests, and more stars.

 # CUID

 CUID focuses on providing unique identifiers to web applications to improve horizontal scaling and sequential lookup speed.
 638,000 downloads